 \subsection{Putting it all together}

-The objective of this section is to integrate the results of the paper.
-We first show that for a perfectly secure, perfectly sound steganography protocol, we need at least $\nu$ bits of min-entropy in the communication channel to embed a message $m\in_{R}\left\{ 0,1\right\} ^{\nu}$.
-This analysis yields a lower bound on the length of the stegotext transmitted.
-Next, we show that for such a steganography protocol, we also need the length of the shared secret key $k$ to be at least $\nu$ bits.
-This gives us a lower bound on the number of random bits used by a steganography protocol.
+The objective of this section is to integrate the results of the previous sections of the paper.
+We first show that our steganography protocol embeds a message of length $n$ bits using a shared secret key of length $(1+o(1))n$ bits while achieving security $2^{-n/\polylog n}$.
+In this sense, our protocol is randomness efficient in the shared key.
+We next show that by permitting a portion of the shared secret key to be \emph{public} while retaining $n$ private key bits, we can achieve security of $2^{-n}$.
+Let us first start our discussion by considering the parameters of the extractor construction we employ in our protocol.